JamesTheGiblet/Project-MC-Planner/README.md

 ### 1. Pin Validator (Free)

 - **Real-time spell-checker** for your hardware.
+The Pin Validator is like a real-time spell-checker for your hardware:
 - **Catches Conflicts:** Instantly flags if a pin is already in use.
 - **Prevents Mismatches:** Warns if you try to connect a component to an incompatible bus.
 - **Stops Errors Before They Happen:** Ensures every manual connection is valid.